StrongResearch/chess-hackathon-2/README.md

 Visit Control Plane at https://cp.strongcompute.ai and click on the **Projects** tab.
 Create a new project and note the Project ID.

-Open the experiment launch file for editing.
+Open the experiment launch file `chessGPT.isc` for editing.
 Insert your project ID.

 ```bash
 isc_project_id = "<isc-project-id>"